5 years ago

 Lovely wishes

-Ali the world record holder Ahmad Posted 1 month ago
+Ali the world record holder Ahmad Posted 2 months ago

 hello

-susan keaton Posted 2 weeks ago
+susan keaton Posted 1 month ago

 to the event and help it to develop its own brand.
 The organisers also took on feedback from last year, and made the competition much more accessible to online viewers and the speedcubing audience, streaming the semi finals and finals matches on both the Red Bull Twitch and YouTube channels.
 From memory, there wasn’t a particularly great way for anybody to follow human benchmark along from home for the Boston event, so I’m glad that there is a very well produced video still available to watch.
 Head to head is always an entertaining format, and these videos tend to do particularly well on YouTube.
 I’ve uploaded videos of my quarter final matches from 2018 (vs Kevin) and 2019 (vs Max) to my channel to see how they go, I suspect the latter will get a few more views!